Multispectral Indices for Wildfire Management: Introduction

 \section{Introduction}

-The effective monitoring and maintenance of forests and other vegetated regions are crucial for mitigating the rising risks associated with extreme natural events~\cite{korena-2023}.
-The growing frequency of extreme heatwaves, lightning storms, and droughts has revealed their destructive potential, especially in terms of escalating the incidence of severe wildfires~\cite{nifc-2022, ec-jrc-2020}.
-To address these emerging challenges, it is necessary to develop and adopt innovative strategies that improve the preparedness and response capabilities of civil authorities~\cite{fachada-2022}.
+The effective monitoring and maintenance of forests and other vegetated regions are crucial for mitigating the rising risks associated with extreme natural events~\citep{korena-2023}.
+The growing frequency of extreme heatwaves, lightning storms, and droughts has revealed their destructive potential, especially in terms of escalating the incidence of severe wildfires~\citep{nifc-2022, ec-jrc-2020}.
+These events highlight the urgent need for strategies that improve the preparedness and response capabilities of civil authorities~\citep{fachada-2022}.

-Current methods for wildfire surveillance, analysis, and management often fail to address the increasing severity of wildfires.
-Traditional approaches, such as ground-based observations and manual data collection, cannot keep pace with rapidly changing fire behavior and environmental conditions \cite{filkov2018improving,barmpoutis2020review}.
-These methods are typically slow to deploy, hindering timely responses to emerging threats.
-Additionally, many regions rely on outdated predictive models that lack integration with recent climate data and evolving vegetation patterns, resulting in inaccurate risk assessments \cite{xu2024wildfire}.
+Traditional wildfire monitoring approaches---such as ground-based observations and manual data collection---are often slow to deploy and lack the spatial and temporal resolution required to capture rapid changes in fire behavior and environmental conditions~\citep{filkov2018improving, barmpoutis2020review}.
+Moreover, many existing predictive models rely on outdated assumptions, with limited integration of recent climate datasets and evolving vegetation dynamics, leading to incomplete or unreliable risk assessments~\citep{xu2024wildfire}.

-Remote sensing technologies and satellite imagery have significantly improved wildfire monitoring through higher spatial and temporal resolutions.
-However, challenges in data processing, integration, and analysis persist, limiting the speed and effectiveness of decision-making \cite{roy2014landsat}.
-This paper examines the application of multispectral aerial and satellite imagery in wildfire management.
-Specifically, it examines the most effective multispectral indices for extracting and segmenting key factors that influence wildfire behavior, including combustible vegetation, water features, and infrastructure.
-These factors form the foundation for effective prevention and management strategies.
-In addition, the paper highlights the versatility and utility of these indices in addressing common challenges within the field, while providing actionable insights for optimizing the analysis of vegetated areas.
-Ultimately, this work aims to serve as a timely and comprehensive resource for researchers and professionals engaged in wildfire prevention and management, such as fire ecologists, remote sensing specialists, forest managers, environmental scientists and emergency planners.